UNCOVERing the contribution of black holes to reionization in the JWST era: Introduction

 In this work, we revisit the black hole contribution to reionization in light of these newly-detected AGN well within the first billion years.
-We start by describing the semi-analytic model ({\sc Delphi}) used for this analysis in Sec. \ref{sec_model}, the escape fractions of ionizing photons from star forming galaxies and AGN in Sec. \ref{sec_fesc} and the reionization-feedback weighted emissivity in Sec. \ref{sec_reionization}.
+In addition to new modes of black hole seeding and growth required to match to JWST observations, this model - termed {\sc delphi-dustbh} includes all of the relevant dust processes and has been base-lined against the latest dust observations from the Atacama Large millimetre Array (ALMA) surveys at $z \sim 5-7$ \citep{bethermin2020,bouwens2022}.
+This is particularly crucial given that observationally, the escape fractions of ionizing photons from star forming sources is closely linked to their dust enrichment \citep[e.g.][]{chisholm2022}.
+We start by describing the semi-analytic model used for this analysis in Sec. \ref{sec_model}, the escape fractions of ionizing photons from star forming galaxies and AGN in Sec. \ref{sec_fesc} and the reionization-feedback weighted emissivity in Sec. \ref{sec_reionization}.
 We then validate the model by showing its comparison to the ultra-violet luminosity function (UV LF) in Sec. \ref{sec_observables} before discussing the emissivity and escape fractions from galaxies and AGN in Sec. \ref{sec_ion}.
 We validate the model in Sec. \ref{sec_reio_obs}, detail the contribution of galaxies and AGN to reionization in Sec. \ref{sec_reio_sources} and explore the cumulative AGN contribution for two different models of black hole escape fractions in Sec. \ref{sec_fesc_bh} before concluding in Sec. \ref{sec_conclusions}.

 We adopt a $\Lambda$CDM model with dark energy, dark matter and baryonic densities in units of the critical density as $\Omega_{\Lambda}= 0.673$, $\Omega_{m}= 0.315$ and $\Omega_{b}= 0.049$, respectively, a Hubble constant $H_0=100\, h\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ with $h=0.673$, spectral index $n=0.96$ and normalisation $\sigma_{8}=0.81$ \citep[][]{planck2020}.
 Throughout this work, we use a Salpeter initial mass function \citep[IMF;][]{salpeter1955} between $0.1-100 \msun$.
 Finally, we quote all quantities in comoving units, unless stated otherwise, and express all magnitudes in the standard AB system \citep{oke-gunn1983}.